zachcwc/jekyll-now/_posts/2016-9-9-Week-Three.md

 Had Mexican food and Ramen twice in one week.
 Bless up.

 # Grievances
 This semester I am a TA for CS 439 (Norman).
 So I was having my first office hours of the semester and they were mostly great; they learned a bunch, I learned a bunch.
 But, in what world do you just plop down your laptop in front of a professor/TA with no preamble, with nothing on your screen except some output string, and say: "What's wrong with this"?
-I have no idea, it looks like your failing a test, is that the answer you were looking for because that's really all I have to work on.
+I have no idea, it looks like you're failing a test, is that the answer you were looking for because that's really all I have to work on.
 You have files and files of code, you've been working on this implementation for hours or days, and you really think that I can just sixth sense your error without any background knowledge whatsoever?
 Like, gimme a bone here, I really do want to help.

 # Comic
 This is a [comic](http://www.smbc-comics.com/comic/2010-08-29 "This text don't need no title").